Skip to main content

 Counseling will also help you work up to facing the situations that you fear the most.
 It will help you become better skilled at handling fear-inducing situations and helps develop self-confidence to face them.
 Your counselor will also teach you stress management techniques for relaxation and rejuvenation.

-The effectiveness of cognitive behavioral therapy is best proven in which the person concerned speaks about his thoughts and fears and becomes aware of the irrationality of his thoughts.
+The effectiveness of cognitive behavioral therapy is best proven when the person concerned speaks about his thoughts and fears and becomes aware of the irrationality of his thoughts.

 For example, many people with social phobia fear that a disaster will happen when other people realize that they are fearful or insecure, sweat, shiver, and blush.
 It is discussed with the patient that these fears are unfounded.
 On this basis, patients are instructed to calm themselves down, that is, to counter calming thoughts with disastrous thoughts.
 In the further course of the therapy, the patients then expose themselves to the fear-triggering situations in practice and learn to use the strategies that were previously practiced there.